RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler.

-2. Start your 32k RAM RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
-This leaves space for your program from `0xE000` through to `0xFFFF`.
+2. Start your 32k RAM RC2014 with the `Memory top?` set to 36863 (`0x8FFF`) or lower.
+This leaves space for your program from `0x9000` through to `0xFFFF`.
 Adjust this if needed to suit your individual needs.
-For 56kB RAM module equipped RC2014 devices, just skip this step.

 3. Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.

 4. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.

 5. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
 For the RC2014 the `USR(x)` jump address is located at `0x8224`.
-If your arbitrary program is located at `0xE000` then the Basic command is `DOKE &h8224, &hE000`, for example.
+If your arbitrary program is located at `0x9000` then the Basic command is `DOKE &h8224, &h9000`, for example.

 6. Start your program by typing `PRINT USR(0)`, or other variant if you have a parameter to pass to your program.